 Such book shall be a permanent record to be kept at all times on the premises of the place of business of the pawnbroker and shall be made available, during regular business hours, to any law-enforcement officer who requests to inspect the book.
-A copy of the records required to be kept by this section shall be filed within 48 hours of the transaction in the office of the sheriff of the county in which the pawnshop is located and the chief of police of the city or town issuing the license to such pawnbroker. in which the pawnshop is located.
+A copy of the records required to be kept by this section shall be filed within 48 hours of the transaction in the office of the sheriff of the county in which the pawnshop is located and or the chief of police of the city or town issuing the pawnbroker license to such pawnbroker.